Syriac Alexander Legend: Cosmography

 The Syriac Alexander Legend contains a notable discussion of cosmography among works in the popular domain of literature from Late Antiquity, as opposed to more systematic theological works or homiletic reflections on the Genesis creation narrative.
 The opening of the text includes Alexander contemplating what he will discover about how the world is shaped if he succeeds in travelling through it:Alexander told them: “This thought came to my mind, and I am seized by amazement: what is the extent of the earth and what the height of heaven?
 How many are the countries of the other kings?
 And on what are heavens based?
 Are perhaps clouds and winds that lift them up?
 Or are rather columns of fire rising from the earth that support the skies so that they do not move?
 Or are they hung to God’s nod and do not fall?
 And this is what I desire to go and see: upon what the heavens lie and what surrounds the whole creation.”
 Alexander travels to the ends of the earth, where he finds Oceanus, an unpassable ocean that circles the entire world.
 Alexander also observes the path of the sun: he discovers that the sun rises from one area of the earth and goes up until it enters the firmament through a window.
-The people who live near the suns rising are forced to take shelter due to its heat.
+The people who live near the sun's rising are forced to take shelter due to its heat.
 When the sun sets, it passes back into the earthly world through another celestial window, leaving the visible sky, after which it prostrates to God.
 The cycle is then repeated as the sun begins to return to the rising point.
 Alexander then discovers the Northern Mountains, which contain an ominous people that he seals away with a gate.

 The cosmography of the Syriac Alexander Legend is evidently inspired by the Epic of Gilgamesh, such as when Gilgamesh reaches the ocean circling the earth, but in the Gilgamesh story, the ocean is traversable.
-The Legends cosmography also closely follows what is seen in the Babylonian Map of the World.
+The Legend's cosmography also closely follows what is seen in the Babylonian Map of the World.
 The text also aligns with a Mesopotamian cosmography in its description of the path of the sun: as the sun sets in the west, it passes through a gateway in the firmament, cycles to the other side of the earth, and rises in the east in its passage through another celestial gateway.
 Alexander, like Gilgamesh, follows the path of the sun during his journey.
 Gilgamesh's journey takes him to a great cosmic mountain Mashu.
 Likewise, Alexander reaches a cosmic mountain known as Musas.